-Join Garrick Chow for an in-depth discussion in this video Adding instruments, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Adding instruments, part of Learning FL Studio.

 So far, we've seen how to add beat-based sounds to the channel window.…We've been working entirely with drums and percussion sounds that have short sharp hits…and decay quickly, but we don't really have pitches in the way instruments like a piano or a guitar do.…We can't play melodies or tunes with drums.
 And in most cases you probably will want to…program at least some sounds that let you create notes.…One way to do this is to add channels loaded with one of the instruments that come with…FL Studio and you can find them by going to the Channels menu, choosing Add One, and then…choosing an instrument.…You can see there are many to choose from here.…